Fredek seeks magical power to make himself whole--will he lose his home and loving wife?

 Draped in black in honor of Fred's supposed death, Jodemer the woodsman pushed Cardena aside.
 He grabbed his ax from beside the door.
 "Begone, spirit.
 Trouble your widow no more."

 A shiver went down Fred's back.
 She would never allow a man in his home so long as he were alive.
 Had he really died on Felman Hill?
+Perhaps only his spirit had entered Felman's manor.
 No, this was more of their superstitious nonsense, an excuse to take what belonged to Fred.
-At least, Cardena knew the truth of Jodemer.
+He told himself that it wasn't so bad; at least, Cardena knew the truth of Jodemer.
 "I will have my father's horse."

 "That is for the living."
 The man brandished the ax.
 "Unless your master can protect you against steel."